nathanenglehart/nathanenglehart.github.io/index.md

 Currently I am working remotely from Santa Barbara, CA at the <a style="color: #f56a6a !important" href="https://oakleaf.com/">Oakleaf group</a> in the data analytics and modeling department where I am involved with several projects in litigation support and MBS report classification.
 <br>
 <br>
 I am concurrently co-authoring a conference paper which uses the Alloy specification language to build a model of Michigan statutory expungement law.
 Such statutory laws are notoriously complex and we argue that models such as ours may alleviate inherent confusion and reveal "black swan" scenarios.
-A draft of the paper is available on request.
+A draft of the paper is available <a style="color: #f56a6a !important" href="https://nathanenglehart.github.io/files/englehart-mtu-draft.pdf">here</a>.

 <h3 class="small_title">Contact Me</h3>